AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 {
     public:
         //Virtual function
-        virtual void virtualPrint() override  //Overrides 'virtualPrint' from the base class {
+        void virtualPrint() override  //Overrides 'virtualPrint' from the base class {
             cout << "Called 'virtualPrint()' from the derived class!" << '\n';
         }